Specification

 The complete format specification for CLAW.md

-A claw is made of ordered tasks, plus a schedule, runtime defaults, and an optional shared system prompt.
+A claw is made of ordered tasks, runtime defaults, an optional shared system prompt, and an optional schedule.
 A CLAW.md file is the portable description of one claw, a single self-contained file with no companion directories, no sibling scripts, no external assets.
 Everything a claw needs lives inside it.

 The format is designed for portability.
 Any tool can implement a CLAW.md parser and runner without knowledge of the host that produced it.